DrC0okie/HEIG_CLD_Labo2/README.md

-## Configure Drupal instance to use the RDS DB
+## Part 2: Configure Drupal instance to use the RDS DB

 In this part we had to migrate the drupal DB from our EC2 instance to the RDS instance

 ## Deliverable 2

-2.1 Copy the part of **settings.php** that configures the database into the report.
+Here is the copy of  the part of **settings.php** that configures the database into the report.

 ```
 $databases['default']['default'] = array (